gammapy/gammapy-meetings/dev-meetings/2025/2025-08-08/README.md

 #5939 "Update Citation.cff for v2.0"
 ------
-QR: We can do this after the branching (???).
+QR: We can do this after the branching.

 #6048 "Update minimal dependencies for 2.0"